 Okay… If you follow me, this place definitely isn’t unknown.
-However, I’ve also found that almost no-one knows about it (until of course, I mention it).
+However, I’ve also found that almost no-one knows about it.
 Eungbongsan is a mountain located right next to Seoul Forest on the Han River.
 The mountain itself is only a mountain by name, and the short walk is easily worth it for the breathtaking views you will find at the top.
 What makes Eungbongsan such a beautiful place to visit isn’t only the stunning views, but also the diversity of them.
 Southern, Eastern, Western, and Northern views are all covered!

 Many of the other views in Seoul are harder to reach, and that is one of the reasons Eungbongsan is so fantastic.
 It’s easy to reach and is close to public transport.
 If you are looking for some accessible yet stunning (and rarer) views of Seoul, then this is the mountain to check out!